nceas-learning-hub/theme_lh/README.md

 ## SCSS for Quarto slides

-`scss/lh_slides.scss` contains formatting and style information for Learning Hub slides.
+`scss/lh_slides_style.scss` contains formatting and style information for Learning Hub slides.
+Unfortunately, Quarto does not (currently) support using a URL for a theme, so the user should place this file in the folder with the slides .qmd file.
+On the bright side, this could allow the user some flexibility if they really wanted to add some new style, since the style guide would no longer be dependent on the online version...

 ## SCSS Stylesheet Extension For Quarto